― DV, Monday, 8 July 2002 00:00 (twenty-three years ago)

 I try not to question it too much, basically.
 I decided pretty early on to trust that it was doing some serious work to/for me.

 ― I would prefer not to.
-(Chinaski), Sunday, 14 September 2025 16:49 (two days ago)
+(Chinaski), Sunday, 14 September 2025 16:49 (one month ago)

 I’ve never been comfortable chanting, whether at protests, religious services, or concerts.
 I can’t get past the feeling I’m just reciting a script, one I never signed off on, which can feel inauthentic and futile.
 I’m also uncomfortable raising my voice in public, prob because I’m shy about drawing attention to myself.
 To be sure, I realize chanting isn’t about actually manifesting ideas so much as collectively aligning with a value to live by while losing your individual voice in the collective.
 Still, it’s an obstacle, and it’s hard to know whether that falls under “doing this feels inauthentic in a way that undermines my spiritual growth”, vs “overcoming my internal resistance is where growth happens.”
 I guess the thing to do is just try it?